This article identifies key points to consider when purchasing a portable toilet for an underground mine.

 Sanitation and hygiene are critical to maintaining a healthy workplace.
 However, underground environments present additional challenges that need to be factored into the final purchase decision.

-Location of Personnel: The size of the project can give an overall view of numbers, but not all locations may be active.
-Because underground toilets are portable, they can be moved with the progression of drilling and opening of new sections.
-Toilets in inactive areas, where there are no staff, can be relocated for re-use.
+The size of the project can give an overall view of numbers, but not all locations may be active.
+Because an underground industrial strength toilet is portable, it can be moved with the progression of drilling and opening of new sections.
+The site toilet in an inactive area, where there is no staff, can be relocated for re-use.

-Physical Structure: The natural layout of the mine can restrict available options, especially height requirements.
-Some industrial toilets can be customised and are modular with their design, whereas others are fixed.
+The natural layout of the mine can restrict available options, especially height requirements.
+Some industrial flush toilets can be customised and are modular with their design, whereas others are fixed.
 Ease of access must also be considered.
-Toilets will be transported into location and removed for waste disposal, as such the rock formations surrounding the entry and exit can impact the design.
+A portable site toilet is transported into location and removed for waste disposal, as such the rock formations surrounding the entry and exit can impact the design.

 Where the toilets will be located will also determine what utilities are accessible, for example, toilets in a crib room may have access to water, but those at the workface may not.

-Frequency of Use: How often a toilet is going to be used will impact the suitability of the available options.
-More frequently used toilets will require emptying more often which will add additional costs to the purchase whether emptying is provided in-house or through an external contractor.
+How often a toilet is going to be used will impact the suitability of the available options.
+More frequently used toilets will require emptying more often, which will add additional costs to the purchase, whether emptying is provided in-house or through an external contractor.

-Cleaning & Emptying: Defining who is responsible for the toilets once in place.
-Cleaning consists of removal of waste (pump out), thorough cleaning of the unit inside, as well as replenishment of all fresh water, paper and chemicals.
+Defining who is responsible for the toilets once in place.
+Cleaning consists of removal of waste (pump-out), thorough cleaning of the unit inside, as well as replenishment of all freshwater, paper and chemicals.

 Reviewing costs beyond the initial out-of-pocket expenses is essential.
 Labour, emptying, consumables, maintenance and servicing are all additional costs that can add up over the toilets lifetime.